-A 1983 sci-fi/fantasy quest movie in which a prince must rescue his bride and his planet by doing battle with The Beast and his army of Slayers.
+A 1983 sci-fi sword and sorcery movie in which a prince must rescue his bride and his planet by doing battle with The Beast and his army of slayers.

-The movie is not even good.
+Krull is not a very good movie.
 It’s so bad, it’s good.
 However, you’ll have a blast watching it.
-ABSOLUTELY!
-Krull IS another one of those “Damn, they almost had it” fantasy movies that were released in that era.
-Cool ideas, interesting characters, but the special effects were uneven and the acting was terrible.
+It’s another one of those “Damn, they almost had it” fantasy movies that were released in that era.
+Cool ideas, and interesting characters, but the special effects were uneven and the acting was terrible.

 It’s a hybrid of fantasy and sci-fi elements, Krull is like if Lord of the Rings and Star Wars had a baby.
-Indeed, the story of a young hero aided by an older mentor, surrounded by a band of funny-looking sidekicks as he quests after something that will save his kingdom from ultimate destruction, is a familiar story.
-It embodies everything LOTR: the hero’s journey, a magical weapon, assembling a band of heroic misfits, rescuing the princess from the beast.
+Indeed, the story of a young hero aided by an older mentor, surrounded by a band of funny-looking sidekicks as he quests after something that will save his kingdom from ultimate destruction, is familiar.
+It embodies everything LOTR: the hero’s journey, a magical weapon, assembling a band of heroic misfits, and rescuing the princess from the beast.

 7. Seven Samurai (1954)

-During the late 16th century, a small farmers’ village in Japan is being attacked by robbers that abusing and harassing the residents.
+During the late 16th century, a small farmers’ village in Japan is being attacked by robbers that abused and harassed the residents.
 The helpless and poor farmers, approach a Samurai, and offer him food, in return for his protection.
-He teams up with a group of Samurai defending the villagers, who are at first very suspicious towards their helpers, but slowly the samurai and farmers begin to trust each other as they train together.
+He teams up with a group of Samurai to defend the villagers, who are at first very suspicious of their helpers, but slowly the samurai and farmers begin to trust each other as they train together.

 This Academy Award winner masterpiece by Akira Kurosawa is one of the best films of all time.
 Peter Jackson unsurprisingly borrowed visual elements from Kurosawa.
-The battle of Helms has been used to set the tone for action scenes across the board.
+The Battle of the Hornburg has been used to set the tone for action scenes across the board.

 8. The Hobbit: An Unexpected Journey (2012)